 - 1. Strategy & Transformation, led by the Director of Public Health - 2.
-Communication & Engagement, led by the Council's Lead Officer for Communications & Marketing - 3.
+Communication & Engagement, led by the Council's Lead Officer for Communications & Marketing supported by the ICB Communication team - 3.
 Digital, led by Bridgewater's Programme Director of Collaboration & Integration